AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 2.The Multiple app on one screen is the main option of this application.
 Most used applicaion of users he/she can set those applications on a screen.
 For eg if user want to open the whatsapp and facebook simultaneouly or any other application Computer screen divided into parts.
 He/She can view multiple apps on a single screen.

-The office workers and students are the main audience of this application.
-This application is very useful for the soical purpose like games social media and many other application are available on a single screen.
+The office workers and students and other users who want to use many apps simultaneously at a time are the main audience of this application.

 ## Design Alternatives ##